-The activities and list of tasks of a lawyer are largely dependent on his or her specialization, or the area of law that they practice.
-This means an attorney who is focused on labor law or personal injury will spend more time in administrative hearings or courtrooms as opposed to those who work in real estate or business law.
+The activities and list of tasks of a lawyer are largely dependent on his or her specialisation, or the area of law that they practice.
+This means an attorney who is focused on labour law or personal injury will spend more time in administrative hearings or courtrooms as opposed to those who work in real estate or business law.

 What is common between many lawyers is the very early start to their workday, as you can expect them to be the first to arrive in the office in the morning, every day.
 The main reason for this is that they feel more productive when the office is not officially open for the day.
 This means there are no phone calls, client meetings, or court appearances so they could focus on the other tasks on their to-do list.

 They choose this time to either respond to emails or other correspondence or read up on any messages or memos they received.
 Those lawyers who will head out to court afterward will use this time to review their cases and get ready for the hearing.
 They might also try to finish some other tasks they cannot accomplish when they are out of the office for the next few hours.

 Lawyers also have to prepare a lot of documents related to their active cases, including motions, memorandums, pleadings and similar paperwork.
 This takes time and mornings are perfect for these tasks because it is quiet enough and their minds are still fresh and alert.

 If the lawyer is in the office at this time, it is easy to assume that they will be spending the time on the phone or at meetings.
 They may be talking to their clients, updating them on their cases, or also discussing cases with fellow lawyers.
 Depending on their specialisation, they might also be contacting other people related to their cases.

 They might also be outside of the office, doing their research as part of their cases.
 For example, personal injury attorneys will need to visit the scene where the accident happened, collecting data and making their assessments.